 Oxidative stress plays a central role in the pathogenesis of obesity-related complications, notably through oxidative damage to lipids, proteins, and DNA, thereby affecting cellular and tissue function (Vincent et al., 2005).
 In this context, the search for natural molecules with antioxidant properties has become a priority for the prevention and management of obesity-related disorders (Halliwell, 2012).

-Ficus umbellata, a plant from the Moraceae family widely used in African traditional medicine, is known for its diverse therapeutic properties, including anti-inflammatory, antimicrobial, antihypertensive, and antioxidant effects (Ayissi et al., 2020; Yakubu et al., 2021).
+Ficus umbellata (F. umbellata), a plant from the Moraceae family widely used in African traditional medicine, is known for its diverse therapeutic properties, including anti-inflammatory, antimicrobial, antihypertensive, and antioxidant effects (Ayissi et al., 2020; Yakubu et al., 2021).
 Several phytochemical studies have revealed that Ficus umbellata leaves contain bioactive compounds such as flavonoids, tannins, saponins, and phenolic compounds, which may explain its observed biological effects (Njume et al., 2014; Ndam et al., 2017).

 However, despite the growing body of knowledge on this species, few studies have investigated its specific impact on obesity-induced oxidative stress.
 The present study thus aims to evaluate the effects of Ficus umbellata leaf extracts on oxidative stress markers in Wistar rats rendered obese by a high-fat diet.

-The objective is to determine whether the administration of these extracts can modulate levels of malondialdehyde (MDA), the activity of antioxidant enzymes such as superoxide dismutase (SOD), catalase (CAT), and glutathione peroxidase (GPx), as well as the reduced glutathione (GSH) status in target tissues.
+The objective is to determine whether the administration of these extracts can modulate levels of malondialdehyde (MDA), the activity of antioxidant enzymes such as superoxide dismutase (SOD), catalase (CAT), glutathione peroxidase (GPx), and the reduced glutathione (GSH) statuses in target tissues.
 These findings could contribute to the pharmacological valorization of Ficus umbellata as a potential phytotherapeutic agent in the management of obesity-related oxidative stress.

 MATERIALS AND METHODS